4. Facilities for postgraduate research students

 Out-of-hours access is a privilege and not a right.
 You must not allow people who are not registered research students in mathematics access to the building.
 You must use any facilities in the building (such as the kitchen and Atrium Bridge Common room) responsibly.
 If out-of-hours access is found to be abused then it will be withdrawn.

-The vicinity of the buildings should not be considered completely safe at night, particularly for unaccompanied women.
+The vicinity of the buildings should not be considered completely safe at night.

 In accordance with University policy, smoking is prohibited throughout the buildings, within any door entrance or access ramp.

 All postgraduate research students in the School have access to an individual PC in their office.
 There are two computer networks available to research students within Mathematics: the University Windows system and the School Linux system.

 You will receive an email from the University IT Services with your University email address and log-in details prior to your registration.

 The School of Mathematics also maintains its own Linux-based network providing access to various specialist mathematical packages.
 There is an introductory class on this during the first week of Semester 1, and all students are strongly recommended to attend.

 If you are using your own device then you can connect to the internet via WiFi.
 There are two WiFi networks available across the University campus: the University of Manchester network and Eduroam.
 It is recommended that you use the Eduroam network.
 You can register for Eduroam here: http://www.itservices.manchester.ac.uk/wireless/eduroam.